Beltiug: Swabian town

 Swabians from Württemberg settled in Béltek during the 18th century.
 On September 6, 1862 there was a great fire in the settlement, with the exception of 1-2 houses, the whole city and the church burnt down.
 The church was rebuilt on the costs of Count Alajos Károlyi.
 Béltek was known for its significant vineyards in the 19th century, but also for its thermal bath.
 The town is currently reviving the wine culture, organizing more wine competitions and renovating the thermal spa.

+Administration

+The current local council has the following political composition, based on the results of the votes cast at the 2024 Romanian local elections.

 Population

 In 2011, it had a population of 3,228; out of them, 35% were Romanian, 32% were Hungarian, 18% were Roma and 11% were German.